essentialkaos/bibop/COOKBOOK.md

 ##### `exist`

-Checks if file or directory exist.
+Check if file or directory exist.

 **Syntax:** `exist <path>`